- F-1 Students

-- Student may transfer in “ACTIVE” status any time within the 60-day grace period after their program end date; if past the 60-day grace period, the student will be eligible to transfer any time while the application is in “PENDING” status with USCIS
+- Students may transfer in “ACTIVE” status any time within the 60-day grace period after their program end date; if past the 60-day grace period, the student will be eligible to transfer any time while the application is in “PENDING” status with USCIS

 - In the event the application is denied by USCIS prior to the SEVIS transfer out date, the student will be ineligible to transfer in “ACTIVE” status since the SEVIS record will auto-complete upon denial

 - Transferring a SEVIS record while an OPT or STEM OPT Extension application is pending is an automatic forfeiture of OPT or STEM OPT Extension work authorization, meaning the application is likely to be denied by USCIS

 - In the event the OPT or STEM OPT Extension is approved, the application cannot be withdrawn or cancelled after it is approved

 - OPT is granted once per higher degree level; if the OPT is approved, the student will only be eligible to apply for OPT again if they complete a higher level degree